redpencilio/ember-plausible/README.md

 A `Promise` which resolves when the custom event is successfully sent.

 ##### enableAutoPageviewTracking
 Enable the functionality that automatically sends pageview events to the API.
-This is only needed iy you explicitly disable this functionality through the configuration options.
+This is only needed if you explicitly disable this functionality through the configuration options.

 ##### disableAutoPageviewTracking
 Disable the functionality that automatically sends pageview events to the API.